blockchainOSINT/ShapeShift-API-Project/README.md

 This repo is intended only to demonstrate my work product.
 The scripts will only work if modified with your own credentials.

+The process is split into two parts:

+1) gathering transaction data from a given blockchain (example here is Bitcoin)
+2) checking the data against the ShapeShift API

-`getTxData_BTC_RPC.py` will connect to your Bitcoin Core node to collect blockchain data and save to files.
+`getTxData_BTC_RPC.py` will connect to your Bitcoin Core node to collect blockchain data and create txData files.
 `droplet.py` will load the txData, query the ShapeShift API, and upload results to a MongoDB.

 `Bitcoin txData Test Results.txt` shows results from some tests run to find heuristics which reduce the time needed to scrape the API.